The-EG/The-EG.github.io/_posts/2020/2020-10-16-winterm-msvc-context-menu.markdown

 Visual Studio has come a long way in the past few years, and I actually don't mind the community version now, it even works with CMake quite well!

 But, there are still times that need or prefer to use the command line, and the environment there hasn't changed in many years.
-If I open the "x64 Native Tools Command Prompt for VS 2019" shortcut, I'm greet by this ugly thing:
+If I open the "x64 Native Tools Command Prompt for VS 2019" shortcut, I'm greeted by this ugly thing:
 ![old terminal](/assets/old_term.png)

 Windows 10 has had a [much better terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) for a while now.
-I've actually switch from using ConEMU to it, exclusively.
+I've actually switched from using ConEMU to it, exclusively.

 Unfortunately, it's also a Windows 10 app, and not and old school executable, so configuring and running it requires a different approach.